ljgpartners/infuse/readme.md

 - add delete to infuse delete and then add method that can be used for deleting children
 - redo generateThumbnail in model library then remove fron composer.json
-- upload replace text with current on select not switching out
+- replace pages uploading functionality